crshults/ListTools.tcl/README.md

 # ListTools.tcl

+Some common things I kept needing to do with lists that aren't built into the core.

 ## lremove
 **Problem:**
 Something I was doing (maybe lmap) was returning a list with a bunch of 'blanks' in it, like this: